JanssenProject/jans/docs/janssen-server/auth-server/endpoints/client-registration.md

 if `dcrForbidExpirationTimeInRequest` is `false` then it can be requested in Dynamic Client Registration Request via `lifetime` parameter which expected value in seconds.

-Configure the Janssen AS using steps explained in the [link](#curl-commands-to-configure-jans-auth-server)
+Configure the Janssen AS using steps explained in the [Configure the Janssen AS](#curl-commands-to-configure-jans-auth-server)

 ### Client registration Requests